vector1one/Docker_projects/README.md

-# A place to store all of my successful docker containers.
+# A place to store docker containers.

 thehive/cortex/misp project